ArianRai/Documentation/Typescript.md

 ## Any, void and never types

-If you don't specify nor initialize a variable, typescript assign `any` as type meanning anything can be assigned
+If you don't specify nor initialize a variable, typescript will assign `any` as type meanning anything can be assigned

 ```typescript
 let b // any